container-job-runner/cjr/README.md

 ### `stacks-dir` (optional)

-If this option is specified then the default stacks directory (`cjr config:get stacks_dir`) will be overridden whenever cjr is called from within the project root folder.
+If this option is specified then the default stacks directory (i.e. the stacks-dir parameter from `cjr config:ls`) will be overridden whenever cjr is called from within the project root folder.

 ### `remote-name` (optional)